joninvski/joninvski.github.io/_posts/2017-09-10-terraform-in-docker-inside-docker.md

 title: Terraform in docker inside another docker
 comments: True
 type: "blog"
-short_summary: "How to create containers with terraform on a docker inside another docker"
+short_summary: "Docker recursion: How to create containers with terraform on a docker inside another docker.
+Useful to quickly test terraform without having to use AWS or similar."

 ---